The Subways: Money and Celebrity (2010–2012)

-In late 2010, the band announced they were recording their ne with producer Stephen Street.
+In late 2010, the band announced they were recording their new album with producer Stephen Street.
 In June 2011, the first single from their new album, "It's a Party", was released as a free download through the band's website.
 A second single, "We Don't Need Money to Have a Good Time", followed on 11 September 2011.
 The Subways third studio album, Money and Celebrity, was released on 18 September.

 The band later embarked on a European tour in support of the album, including shows at the Manchester Academy 2, London KOKO and Madrid Sala Caracol.
 At the end of October 2011, the band announced that they were playing at the KERRANG!
 Xmas Party in Birmingham Ballroom on 16 December 2011.
 The single "It's a Party" was released on 2 January 2012.
 A new European tour followed in the spring of 2012.
 On 21 April, the single "Kiss Kiss Bang Bang" was released.